RCOSDP/weko/docs/developersguide/application-architecture.rst

 Implementation
 --------------
-The following Invenio modules are each responsible for implementing parts of above application architecture, and it is highly advisable to dig deeper into these modules if you want a better understanding of the Invenio application
+The following WEKO3 modules are each responsible for implementing parts of above application architecture, and it is highly advisable to dig deeper into these modules if you want a better understanding of the WEKO3 application
 architecture:

 - `Invenio-Base <https://invenio-base.readthedocs.io>`_: Implements the Invenio